mshabunin/opencv/doc/tutorials/introduction/general_install/general_install.markdown

 # Build from sources {#tutorial_general_install_sources}

-In some cases existing binary packages do not fit your use case, then you'll have to build custom version of OpenCV by yourself.
+In some cases existing binary packages are not applicable for your use case, then you'll have to build custom version of OpenCV by yourself.
 This section contains high-level overview of build and installation process.
-Check tutorial corresponding to your platform for actual build instructions.
+Check tutorial specific for your platform for actual build instructions.

 OpenCV uses [CMake](https://cmake.org/) build management system for configuration and build, so this section just describes generalized process of building software with CMake.

 ## Step 0: Prepare the system {#tutorial_general_install_sources_0}

 Install C++ compiler and build tools.
-On \*NIX platforms it is usually G++ or Clang compiler and Make or Ninja build tool.
+On \*NIX platforms it is usually GCC/G++ or Clang compiler and Make or Ninja build tool.
 On Windows it can be Visual Studio IDE or MinGW-w64 compiler.
 Native toolchains for Android are provided in Android NDK.
 XCode is used to build software for OSX and iOS.

 Install CMake from official site, your Linux distribution repository or any other sources.